How to Recognize & Treat Video Game Addiction

 - Have you ever hidden your gaming because you were embarrassed by how often you play?

-- Have people told you that you play too many video games or you’re addicted to video games?
+- Have people told you that you play too many video games or that you’re addicted to video games?

 - Do you become moody or angry when you can’t play video games?